-- 9. Appeals: Parents who wish to appeal against a decision of the Governors to refuse their child a place in the school/Academy may apply in writing to the Chair of the Governing Board, via the school office.
+- 9. Appeals: Parents who wish to appeal against a decision of the Governors to refuse their child a place in the school may apply in writing to the Local Authority for a hearing or in writing to the Chair of the Local Academy Board via the school office.
 Appeals will be heard by an independent Panel. - 10.
-Fair Access Protocol: The Governing Board recognises its duty to participate in the Local Authority Fair Access Protocol.

-11. Admission of children below compulsory school age and deferred entry:

-11.1 A child is entitled to a full-time place at school in the September following their fourth birthday.
-The child's parents can defer the date their child is admitted to the school/Academy until later in the school year, but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which application was made.

-11.2 Where parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.

-11.3 Compulsory school age is the prescribed day on or following the child's fifth birthday.
-The prescribed days are 31 December, 31 March and 31 August: ie: A child born between 01 September and 31 December must be in compulsory education by the 31 December.
+Fair Access Protocol: The Local Academy Board recognises its duty to participate in the Local Authority Fair Access Protocol. - 11.
+Admission of children below compulsory school age and deferred entry: - 11.1 A child is entitled to a full-time place at school in the September following their fourth birthday.
+The child's parents can defer the date their child is admitted to the school until later in the school year, but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which application was made. - 11.2 Where parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age. - 11.3 Compulsory school age is the prescribed day on or following the child's fifth birthday.
+The prescribed days are 31 December, 31 March and 31 August; eg: A child born between 01 September and 31 December must be in compulsory education by 31st December.
 A child born between 01 January and 31 March must be in compulsory education by 31 March.
 A child born between 01 April and 31 August must be in compulsory education by the beginning of the final term of the school year (unless the provisions relating to summer-born children below are applied).